RESULTS 2024:

 Free tax-filing service overcomes barriers to accessing credits

 The IRS-administered tax filing tool, called Direct File, launched to great success in its pilot roll-out to 12 states.
 RESULTS advocated in 2023 for the creation of the free online tool to ensure struggling households access tax credits they’re owed, like the CTC, and avoid predatory fees that worsen poverty.
-We also helped found the Coalition for Free and Fair Filing to ensure the service was equitable, accessible, and permanent.
+We also helped found the Coalition for Free and Fair Filing to see that the service was equitable and accessible and would be made permanent.

-Prior to the launch, RESULTS advocates with lived experience of poverty provided feedback on the pilot’s design and implementation.
+Prior to the launch, RESULTS advocates with lived experience of poverty were invited to test the program and provide feedback on the pilot’s design and implementation.
 RESULTS also weighed in with the Treasury Department, the IRS, and the U.S. Digital Service and their consultants.
 Once Direct File was launched, we supported public outreach.
 The pilot passed the Treasury’s goal of 100,000 users, received positive user ratings, and, most importantly, helped taxpayers access credits and refunds while saving money from tax-preparation fees.

 MORE: RESULTS and Free and Fair Filing partners celebrate successful Direct File pilot.
 Be the change: Join RESULTS advocates working to make tax filing free and fair.